JorritSalverda/infinity/README.md

 # Local development

-You can either install `infinity` and run `infinity build`; this will compile and install the cli in the go binary folder.
+You can either install `infinity` and then run `infinity run`; this will compile and install the cli in the go binary folder.
 Or just run `go install` instead.

 # Release